Here’s a list of gear and stuff I use to create my music.

 - Behringer Model D

-- Casio CZ-101
+- Casio CZ-101 (in repair)

 - Ensoniq ESQ-1